filswan/go-swan-client/README.md

 ### Option:one: Manual deal

 **Conditions:**
-- `task can be found by uuid from swan platform`
+- `task can be found by uuid in JSON file from swan platform`
 - `task.public_deal=true`
 - `task.bid_mode=0`